PerceptiLabs/modeling_tool/README.md

 ### Prerequisites
 * docker from docker.com
-* make (included with OSX & Linux, Windows get from chocolatey)
+* make (included with OSX & Linux, Windows get from chocolatey à la https://stackoverflow.com/a/57042516 )

 ### Quickstart
 Just run it and watch the logs roll by